Samuel Fritz: Later life

+Bust of Samuel Fritz in front of the Czech Embassy in Lima, Peru.

 In 1704 Fritz succeeded Gaspar Vidal as Jesuit Superior relocating to Santiago de la Laguna on the Huallaga River.
 He left responsibility for the Omagua missions to the Sardinian Father Juan Baptista Sanna who had begun working among the Omagua people in 1701.
 In February 1709, the new king of Portugal, João V, sent a large contingent of Portuguese soldiers to raid the Upper Solimões and to demand the withdrawal of all Spanish missionaries from the region.
 Fritz wrote to the Portuguese commander begging him to desist, but the Portuguese destroyed several Yurimagua and Omagua communities.
 Finally, in July, Spanish authorities sent a military force to drive the Portuguese out, burning several Carmelite missions in the process.
 The Portuguese retaliated in December, killing hundreds of Indians and taking many captives including Juan Baptista Sanna.
 He was imprisoned in Portugal for a short time and eventually sent on a mission to Japan.

 The fighting dispersed nearly all the Yurimagua and Omagua communities, and the survivors were devastated by a smallpox epidemic which began in April 1710 and left the formerly populous region of the Upper Solimões uninhabited.
 Fritz was replaced as Superior by Gregorio Bobadilla in December 1712, and in January 1714 he began missionary work in Limpia Concepción de Jeberos, where he would live until his death.

 The last entry in his diary is dated November 1723.
 He died some time between 1725 and 1730 (the date is disputed) in a mission village of the Jivaro Indians, attended by a priest named Wilhelm de Tres.